nos81/QIT-MATLAB/README.txt

 === Octave 3.0 users ===

-The object-oriented features used in the @state class, as well as the namespace directories require MATLAB 7.6 to work.
-Unfortunately they do not work at all in Octave 3.0.
-(It would be possible to fix this by re-implementing @state and namespaces using traditional syntax, but this would subtract from the usability.)
+The object-oriented features used in the @state class, as well as the package directories require MATLAB 7.6 to work.
+Unfortunately they do not work at all in Octave 3.2.
+(It would be possible to fix this by re-implementing @state and package namespaces using traditional syntax, but this would subtract from the usability.)
 However, the toolkit has some workarounds which make it at least partially usable in Octave.